 Carbomer (chemical name: polyacrylic acid) forms a lubricating film rapidly over the eye (the conjunctiva and cornea).
 Lubrication time is prolonged due to the nature of the carbomer.
 The retention time of the carbomer in the eye is longer as compared to standard eye drops (eMC, 2017).

 Carbomer eye drop products used in the management of dry eyes contain 2.0mg/g carbomer (0.2%).

 Carbomer eye gel is usually used 3-4 times a day.
 When prescribed, please follow the directions of your doctor.

 How To Instil Carbomer Eye Gel?

 Check product information leaflet before use.
 Also, check the expiry date before using carbomer eye gel.
 Then:

 - Wash your hands

 - Sit down or lie down and tilt your head backward

-- With one hand hold the gel vertically (you may want to control of the gel by making a fist)
+- With one hand, hold the gel vertically (you may want to control the gel by making a fist)

-- Use second hand to pull your lower eyelid downwards.
+- Use a second hand to pull your lower eyelid downwards

 The most common side effect associated with the use of carbomer eye gel is blurred vision.
 Patients who drive or use operating machines should be aware of this possible side effect and wait until the vision clears before performing any of the tasks mentioned.